What are the system requirements to run CARTO?

-There is more information about what’s included on a Commercial On-premise license in this article
+There is more information about what’s included in a Commercial On-premise license in this article

-If you have a CARTO account and still need technical assistance, reach to us at firstname.lastname@example.org.
+If you have a CARTO account and still need technical assistance, reach out to us at email@example.com.

 If you are running a CARTO OS installation and still have issues, you can post a question in